danielkremes05/studiesAboutCollectionsInJava/README.md

 ## Exercises

-- 1 Basics operations in lists
+- 1 Basics operations in lists (DONE)
 - 2 Search in lists
 - 3 Sorting in lists